Dollar at two-month peak against yen on Fed taper view

 The Norwegian crown also hit its lowest in nearly four years against the euro on expectations the Norwegian Central Bank would follow the European Central Bank and cut rates next year.

-(This story has been fixed to show that dollar hit two-month peak vs yen, not a one-month peak, in the headline and the first sentence)
+(In headline and first sentence, corrects to show that dollar hit two-month peak vs. yen, not a one-month peak)

 (Editing by Andre Grenon)